|

 Contemporary Literature

-Editor for British and Anglophone Fiction: John Marx, University of California, Davis
+Editor for British and Anglophone Fiction: David James, University of Birmingham

 Published four times per year